sagar-raut1322/ApiIntegration/README.md

 # React + Vite

+get api Data and show all data in cart then this data get one particular id all data and show this all data in table format .

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: